rinaldomelo/company-app/README.md

-# Company App with Spring Boot and AngularJS
+# Company App with Spring Boot and AngularJS | Demo: https://obscure-badlands-85687.herokuapp.com/

 Simple Rest Web Service with Spring Boot, Spring Data JPA and in the front-end AngularJS.